Lucid (Aṣa album): Background and promotion

 In November 2019, Aṣa embarked on the Lucid album tour.
 She performed in major cities of France, Germany, and Switzerland.
 Aṣa was scheduled to headline the Asa Live in Lagos concert, which would have occurred at the Eko Convention Centre on April 11, 2020.
-However, she ended up canceling the concert and her remaining tour dates due to the ongoing COVID-19 pandemic.
+However, she ended up canceling the concert and her remaining tour dates due to the COVID-19 pandemic.